 - a.
 Subject to resource constraints, appellate programs should consider putting all their appellate decisions on their websites, unless they are so voluminous and so case-specific as to be of little public interest (as might be the case with SSA Appeals Council decisions).
 This includes even high-volume adjudication programs.
 The BVA, most notably, has shown that this can be done.
 Of course, it may be appropriate or legally necessary to redact personally identifiable, confidential, private, and other such information.
 A number of agency websites offer examples. - b.
 The best websites allow the public to search decisions for key words and allow the public to sort agency decisions by name, date, docket number, and other criteria.
 Allowing sorting by subject matter is an especially useful feature.
-On the NLRB's website suggests another best practice that may be appropriate for some agencies: listing especially significant decisions with accompanying brief summaries prepared by agency staff.
-One appellate program, the BIA, goes further and includes with each precedential decision in its bound volumes a one-sentence summary of the decision's principal holdings (somewhat akin to the syllabus that accompanying Supreme Court decisions). - c.
-Most agencies that distinguish between precedential and non-precedential decisions follow the good practice of listing them separately under clear headings.203 An accompanying explanation of the difference, conspicuously displayed, is also helpful.204 Not all agencies follow that practice.
+The NLRB's website suggests another best practice that may be appropriate for some agencies: listing especially significant decisions with accompanying brief summaries prepared by agency staff.
+One appellate program, the BIA, goes further and includes with each precedential decision in its bound volumes a one-sentence summary of the decision's principal holdings (somewhat akin to the syllabus that accompanying Supreme Court decisions).
+221 - c.
+Most agencies that distinguish between precedential and non-precedential decisions follow the good practice of listing them separately under clear